Religion, Brain & Behavior Information

 Aims and Scope

-The aim of Religion, Brain & Behavior (RBB) is to provide a vehicle for the advancement of current biological approaches to understanding religion at every level, from brain to behavior.
+The aim of Religion, Brain & Behavior (RBB) is to provide a vehicle for the advancement of current biological approaches to understanding religion at every level from brain to behavior.
 RBB unites multiple disciplinary perspectives that share these interests.
 The journal seeks empirical and theoretical studies that reflect rigorous scientific standards and a sophisticated appreciation of the academic study of religion.
-RBB welcomes contributions from a wide array of biological and related disciplines, ranging from cognitive science and evolutionary psychology to and religious studies.
-RBB publishes high quality research articles, target articles with about ten solicited commentaries and an author response, case studies, and occasional review articles.
-Issues are published three times during 2011, and four times annually from 2012 onwards.